Vachellia collinsii: Ecology

+Chemical Ecology

+The symbiotic ants living on this tree become alarmed at tissue disruption of the plant’s leaves by herbivores like the scarab, Pelidnota punctulate.
+This beetle only feeds on ant-acacias and is protected by its heavy cuticle.
+Tissue disruption of the tree leaves releases trans-2-hexenal, a compound that ants detect as a kairomone.
+On exposure to test samples of this compound the ants become alarmed and displayed alarm behavior.
+This compound is not found in the mandibular gland secretions of Costa Rican acacia ants, that are likely to be the source of the ant’s alarm pheromones.

 Development

 Diving deeper into why the acacia collinsii produce traits of the “swollen thorn syndrome,” the mechanism and pathways are still unknown but there have been experiments and strong evidence related to a change in gene expression of miR156/miR157 and SPL transcription factors, in different environmental conditions.
 The production of food bodies that are high in proteins and lipids as well as extrafloral nectaries is very costly so the plant must have some indication of when to start producing those traits.
 Generally, an acacia will not produce these traits immediately after germinating so it is age dependent and the extrafloral nectaries will be produced first around 50–75 days of age, then swollen and elongated stipules, followed by full beltian bodies.
 Along with the production of these traits, are declines in miR156/miR157 genes.
 The miR156-SPL pathway has been known in many plants to coordinate when the plant flowers as well as plant development combined with stress tolerance.
 In an Arabidopsis, the miR156 will keep the plant juvenile, then become suppressed when it is in the right conditions in order to further develop adult traits.
 When put in low light conditions, there is higher miR156/miR157 as well as a delay in swollen thorn syndrome traits.
 The other way around is also true in that when put in well lit conditions such as the natural environment, there is a low expression of miR156/miR157 genes when the plant is producing extrafloral nectaries, swollen stipules, and beltian bodies.
 Although it is unknown how the expression of the traits are linked to the miR156/miR157 genes, hypotheses include temporal coordination or regulation where the miR156/157 turn on and off in a pattern in order to turn on those genes for the swollen thorn syndrome(which are still unknown).
 There is also evidence that these traits are part of their defense mechanism and that nectar secretion from the extrafloral nectaries depend on jasmonic acid but the mechanism is unknown as jasmonic acid could have a different function here than in a typical plant.
 The developmental timing of the “Swollen Thorn Syndrome” can also be influenced by natural selection as well.
 More research needs to be done on what developmental constraints and factors that may have influenced the later development of these traits.